 Why is it not possible to use the same ideas to factor positive trigonometric polynomials in three or more variables?
-While the theorem presented here is about trigonometric polynomials in two variables, frequent use is made of results about polynomials in one variable, and in particular, the \fr factorization in terms of outer polynomials, which plays a fundamental role in showing that the degrees of $\hat A$ and $\hat M$ mentioned above are of finite degree.
-Outerness (interpreted in the appropriate manner) does not necessarily apply to factorizations of polynomials in two variables.
-Indeed, since there are examples of positive polynomials in three or more variables which cannot be factored as a sum of square of polynomials, this indirectly indicates that there will exist positive polynomials in two variables without an outer factorization.
+While the theorem presented is about trigonometric polynomials in two variables, frequent use is made of results concerning polynomials in one variable, and outer factorizations of these, especially in showing that the degrees of $\hat A$ and $\hat M$ mentioned above are finite.
+Outerness (interpreted appropriately) does not necessarily apply to analytic factors in two variables.
+Indeed, there are examples of positive polynomials in three or more variables which cannot be factored as a sum of squares of polynomials, indirectly indicating that there will exist positive polynomials in two variables without outer factorizations.
 Outer factorizations of multivariable trigonometric polynomials are explored further in~\cite{DW2005}.